In the battle between sanity and insanity- crazy is kicking ass.

 Death of Beloved Town Drunk Reduces Canadian Cops to Tears

 Cote befriended most of the cops on the Saskatoon police force, largely because he interacted with them so often.
-“It's believed Cote had been arrested more times for public drunkenness than anyone else in the city's history,”
+“It's believed Cote had been arrested more times for public drunkenness than anyone else in the city's history,”edit:

 He seems like a taker.